raikrahul/book_linuxkernel_blockdrv/mybrd_skeleton.md

 ### mybrd_init/mybrd_exit

-mybrd_init() fundtion is the entry pointe of the driver.
-It's called when the drier is loaded and starts to execute.
+mybrd_init() fundtion is the entry point of the driver.
+It's called when the driver is loaded and it starts to execute.
 Every driver should have starting point that is registered by module_init() function.
 In mybrd.c file, you can see module_init() is called with mybrd_init function pointer at the end of the file.